-Endnote Web: ITS no longer provides access to traditional EndNote, but we now concentrate on educating our patrons in the more user friendly, web-based Endnote Web.
+Endnote Web: The campus does not provide access to traditional EndNote (although some departments, like Chemistry, have purchased access for their faculty), but we now concentrate on educating our patrons in the more user friendly, web-based Endnote Web.
 Endnote Web was designed with the undergrad in mind, it works seamlessly with Web of Science and most databases.
 To use Endnote Web, you will need to create your own account, which will then be accessible whenever you access the Web.
 If you currently have a traditional Endnote account, you can shift those records into an Endnote Web account.
 Plugins for browsers and Word are available on their webpage.

 We are also encourage students to use Zotero, a "free, easy-to-use Firefox extension to help you collect, manage and cite your research sources".
 The latest version of Zotero also works with Safari and Chrome.

 One of the biggest challenges when doing research these days is making the connection from a citation in an index to the article itself.
 Swarthmore has implemented SFX, a citation linking software, that should solve this problem.
 When you are searching in most of our databases, always look for the "find it..." button.
 If we have online access to the article you want, clicking on the "find it..." button should take you to it.
 If we do not have the article online, "find it..." will search Tripod to see if the journal exists in print in our collection (not everything is online!), and if we don't have it at all, it will populate an InterLibrary Loan form.
 How cool is that?